Links & Teacher Resources

 I’ve written books for more than a dozen publishers, but here are those which have published my books in recent years:

-- Walker is a general publisher of both adult and children’s books.
+- Bloomsbury is a general publisher of both adult and children’s books.
 They have published all my books with wonderful art by Kendahl Jan Jubb as well as several of my books with photographs by William Munoz.

 - Lerner Publishing focuses on books for schools and libraries.
 They have lots of series on animal and nature topics.